 Next, we need to tell Ruby, Git, and Heroku that we’ve changed the

---without production here because the pg gem relies on having the pg database installed locally.
-Without it the gem can’t build the native extensions needed to interact with the database.
-That is something we would definitely recommend but not at this stage.
-An sqlite database is much easier to get up and running for development.
+We’re not just saving disk space here; we also need to do this because the pg gem relies on having the pg (PostgreSQL) database installed locally.
+Without it, the gem can’t build the native extensions needed to interact with the database and we would get an error during installation.
+Using the same database in both development and production is something we would definitely recommend, but not at this stage.
+An sqlite database is much easier to get up and running for development, but sqlite isn’t supported on Heroku, so we need to use PostgreSQL instead in production.

 The next thing we need to edit is the